epylinkn/epylinkn.github.io/_posts/electronic-rituals/2019-04-17-expensive-oracle-service.md

 The inspiration for this project revolves around the aptly named concept of "Oracle" in the blockchain world.
 In smart contracts on the blockchain, there isn't a great way to get external data onto the chain, e.g. you can't just make an API request to the outside world in a smart contract.
 But this is an important need!
 Smart contracts that depend on future events, e.g. bets and predictions, depend on receiving reliable information from the external world.

 The solution to this is a concept of an "Oracle", generally a trusted third-party that is authorized to introduce external world data to the contract.
-I wanted to find a way to make this "Oracle" and actual Oracle in my *Daily Tarot Card*.
+I wanted to find a way to make this "Oracle" an actual Oracle in my *Daily Tarot Card*.

 Motivation
 ----------

-I really enjoyed the readings this week and ended up reading a lot about sources of entropy.
-I find it fascinating that in the world of computers to greatest source of entropy is between the screen and chair -- i.e the human!
+I really enjoyed the readings this week and ended up reading tangentially about sources of entropy.
+Fascinatingly, in the world of computers the greatest source of entropy is between the screen and chair -- i.e the human!
+I would have thought there would be more hardware entropy.

 However, one human doesn't really create enough entropy, as in they can game the system.
-Two would suffice, but somehow I felt like three independent humans was the needed entropy.
+Two would suffice, but somehow I felt like three independent humans was the needed entropy in a secure crowdsourcing of entropy.

 #### Intentional & Meaningful

-I was ok with something slow.
+For my random number generator, I was ok with something slow.
 And I wanted to allow the Oracles to be intentional... adding to the dialogue.
 I wanted it to be meaningfully generated, uniform random, and slow as to allow the querent to internalize their query -- i.e. the feeling of watching the tarot cards shuffle.

-Allowing Oracles input, but not allowing them to completely control the output.
+I initially started with a bit vector model, where Oracles input 0s and 1s which created a bit vector => number.
+However, I decided to allow Oracles input, though being sure to not allow them to completely control the output.

 Implementation
 --------------